raspibolt/raspibolt/guide/bonus/lightning/ambossping.md

 ## Schedule the ping

-* From user “admin”, open a “ambossping” user session and open the crontab to create a new job.
+* While in an “ambossping” user session and open the crontab to create a new job.

   ```sh
   $ crontab -e